theSherwood/persistent/README.md

 The maps are hash tries.
 The sets and multisets are built on the maps.

 All the collections maintain hashes for fast equality comparisons.

+The code is something of a mess at the moment.

 ### TODO